mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

     ## [1] 5
     ## [1] 6

-We can use this to automate data processing - the following exaple calculates the mean for each of the first 6 samples:
+We can use this to automate data processing - the following example calculates the mean for each of the first 6 samples:

 ``` r